chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_cache_replication_group
 =====================================================
 The ``aws_cache_replication_group`` resource is a driver-specific resource used by Chef provisioning.
-Use the ``aws_cache_replication_group`` resource to `replication groups for cache clusters <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/WhatIs.html>`__ in Amazon ElastiCache.
+Use the ``aws_cache_replication_group`` resource to manage `replication groups for cache clusters <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/WhatIs.html>`__ in Amazon ElastiCache.
 A replication group is a collection of nodes, with a primary read/write cluster and up to five secondary, read-only clusters.

 Syntax
 -----------------------------------------------------